SushiiSlobby/CS4348-Project-2/devlog.md

 Work on the customer and teller classes have been going relatively smooth, testing is still not possible in its current state since the classes are unfinished.
 I still foresee that synchronization will be a hassle come testing phase, but we'll see.

+4-13-2025 @ 16:00
+I had to reformat the project to be contained in a single file, as per the project specifications.
+No bottlenecks as of yet while I inplement the run functions for each thread, but I do anticipate them coming up as soon as the first run is done.